lukacat10/SoundRipperMC/README.md

 2. Enter the path to the folder with the hash names.
 Folder is by default located under .minecraft/assets/objects
 3. Enter the output folder.
 This can be any folder!

-Download instructions are found under the wiki section of this github!
+_Download instructions are found under the wiki section of this github, in the footer section at the bottom of the wiki page!_